vdim/yz/README.md

 # About

+> "... it seems likely that the verbosity of a query language might obscure
+> important information or its syntax may emphasize unimportant query features
+> rather than important ones."
+> -- from "Database Queries in Java" thesis by Christopher Ming-Yee Iu

 YZ[ˈiːzi] is simple (easy) string-based object query language.
 It is designed for your advanced users.
 At the moment there is implementation for Clojure/Java.